thesaumya27/Calculator_application/README.md

-Features:
+**Features**:

 *Arithmetic Operations*: Supports addition (+), subtraction (-), multiplication (*), division (/), and modulo (%).

-Input Validation: Ensures valid inputs for operations and handles errors like division by zero.
+*Input Validation*: Ensures valid inputs for operations and handles errors like division by zero.

-Interactive Interface: Guides the user with prompts and lets them choose whether to continue or exit the application.
+*Interactive Interface*: Guides the user with prompts and lets them choose whether to continue or exit the application.

-Retry Mechanism: Provides multiple attempts for valid input to avoid unexpected exits.
+*Retry Mechanism*: Provides multiple attempts for valid input to avoid unexpected exits.

-How to Use:
+**How to Use**:

 Run the program in your Java environment.

-Follow the prompts to:
+*Follow the prompts to*:

 Select an arithmetic operation (+, -, *, /, %).